rice-crc/voyages-api/README.md

 Why "hierarchical=False"?

-1. The default is hierarchical=True, which gives you a tree
+1. The default is hierarchical
 1. These variables' hierarchical relations correspond to links between db tables
 1. The django syntax for those links is a double underscore: "__"
 1. Variable labels are now presented in two formats: